GoonerWare/Edgeware/README.md

 •**Discord Presence** *Fixed issue with default packs, adds fallbacks*

 •**Display Changes** *Switches monitor handling to use screeninfo.
-Popups and prompts now display only on the primary monitor.
-A toggle will be added to select between primary only and all monitors in the future*
+Can optionally set Popups to only display on primary monitor*

+•**Video Changes** *Optionally enables video playback via VLC for improved performance*

+•**GIF Changes** *Now handles static GIFs as images instead of logging error*

+**Notes** For the moment multi-monitor and VLC settings can be set via the Advanced tab.
+To enable VLC support make sure it's installed and set vlcMode to 1.
+To make Edgeware only display popups on your primary monitor, set multiMonitor to 0

 The full release notes for past versions can be found [here](https://github.com/GoonerWare/Edgeware/blob/main/RELEASENOTES.md).